FlexStudia/Convolution-of-a-spectrum/README.md

 - the destination wavelength must be in A, µm, nm, or cm-1 and can be in a text file or generated as a linear function (with start, end, and step values)
 - three convolution functions are provided: Gaussian, Triangle and Trapeze
 - parameter of the convolution function (the width for all functions and the top for Trapeze) can be in a text file, generated as a linear function or be defined as constants
-- once the spectral and destination data is defined, it is possible to test them (mainly for the purpose of signaling if there are any edge effects)
+- once the entry spectral data and the destination data are defined, it is possible to test them (mainly for the purpose of signaling if there are any edge effects)
 - once the convolution has been calculated, it is possible to plot the result (with the initial spectrum) or to save it as a text file (.txt)